Rick-Hiemstra/vwqc/README.md

 ```

 Tags in Vimwiki, and by extension VWQC, are delimited by colons containing contiguous characters.
-The `<attribute_x>` in angle brackets are merely placeholder text.
+The `attribute_x` tag values are merely placeholder texts.
 Prior to formatting interviews these should be edited to reflect the attributes you'll want to do your analysis on.
 For example, you may change the default header to:

 ```
  :gender: :province: :generation: